Faulery/randomPic-ionic/README.md

-# Repo for created for the Frontend developer test v3
+# Repo created for the Frontend developer test v3